Why the choice?

 1. First, provider companies either generate electricity or process natural gas.

 2. Next, a Retail Supplier like Spark Energy buys power and/or gas to meet the needs of customers like you, competing on the open market for the best price.
-You can think of them as your own personal energy shopper.
-It’s this competition that ultimately drives prices down and gives you more value for your money.
+It’s this competition that ultimately drives prices down and may give you more value for your money.

 3. For the physical distribution and delivery of the electricity and gas to your home, we all depend on the local utilities to maintain the lines and pipes to keep the system safe and operating.
 Your local utility, officially known as a Transmission and Distribution Service Provider (TDSP) is who you call if you have an emergency or service outage.